RainCloudPlots/RainCloudPlots/README.md

 library(raincloudplots)
 ```
-Further package-details and visualization-examples can be found on there.
+Further package-details and visualization-examples can be found on the GitHub repository that hosts the package.

 #### R tutorial
 We recommend that you run the R tutorial through RStudio.
 You can download the appropriate version of **RStudio Desktop** for your operating system [here](https://www.rstudio.com/products/rstudio/download/).